apache/uima-uimaj/CONTRIBUTING.md

 ## Preparing a Pull Request (PR)

-In order to contribute to the uimaFIT project, you need to create a **pull request**.
+In order to contribute to the  project, you need to create a **pull request**.
 This section briefly guides you through the best way of doing this:

 * Before creating a pull request, create an issue in the issue tracker of the project to which you wish to contribute
 * Fork the project on GitHub
 * Create a branch based on the branch to which you wish to contribute.
-Normally, you should create this branch from the **master** branch of the respective project.
+Normally, you should create this branch from the **main** branch of the respective project.
 In the case you want to fix a bug in the latest released version, you should consider to branch off the latest maintenance branch (e.g. **2.4.x**).
 If you are not sure, ask via the issue you have just created.
 Do **not** make changes directly to the master or maintenance branches in your fork.
 The name of the branch